 I have also spent years working in the fields of home health and hospice, as well as providing support and psychotherapy to homeless individuals and those suffering from HIV/AIDS.
 My diverse work experiences have allowed me to counsel individuals struggling with such issues as addiction, depression, anxiety, grief, and adjust to unexpected life events.
 Despite my knowledge of various therapeutic techniques, I believe in using an approach that best fits the client and honors the resilience of an individual’s spirit, mind, and body.

 During my free time, I enjoy life at the beach, traveling with my husband, playing with our 2 dogs, and designing leather handbags.
 I am also a member of the National Association of Social Workers, as well as the Savannah Association of Social Workers.

-Shelby is my rescue dog who likes to provide support and love to my clients.
+Shelby is Suzanne’s rescue dog who likes to provide support and love to my clients.
 Although advancing in years and unable to hear, Shelby still enjoys greeting clients with the wag of her tail but may snore through your session!

-If you have an allergy to pet hair, a fear of dogs, or an emotional support animal that travels with you, please contact me prior to your visit and Shelby will spend the day at home.
+If you have an allergy to pet hair, a fear of dogs, or an emotional support animal that travels with you, please contact Suzanne prior to your visit and Shelby will spend the day at home.

 Contact & Scheduling Information

 You may call my office number or send me a secure email.
 If you are an existing client, you may also message me through the client portal.

 Phone Toll-Free: 833-BECOME-U (833-232-6638)

 Schedule an Appointment (existing clients): Click Here

 Visit: 127 Abercorn Street, Suite 301B, Savannah, GA 31401